 Don’t wait, improve your life now.

 How To Inject TriMix

-TriMix is an injectable medication that is typically self-administered directly into the penis; however, physicians typically administer the first dose to teach you the proper way to apply the injection on your own.
-After the initial dosage, you will need to inject TriMix at least three to four times a week, allowing for 24-hour between injections.
+TriMix is an injectable medication that is typically self-administered directly into the penis.
+After the initial dosage, you will need to inject TriMix at most three to four times a week, allowing for 24-hour between injections.

 To effectively administer TriMix, you should avoid injecting near the top or bottom of the penis and any arteries or veins near the mid-section.
 The best place to inject TriMix is on the side of the penis; however, avoid injecting TriMix repeatedly in the same spot to prevent penile scarring.